pubgeo/IARPA-SMART/README.md

 - Useful **utilities** (found in [`utilities/`](utilities/)) to help get started with and make use of the dataset.
 - A Python-based implementation of **semi-custom performance evaluation metrics** (tailored specifically to the data formats and application introduced here) can be found in [`src/`](src/).
 A publication describing the formulation of the evaluation metrics will be made available soon (expected May 2025 but available upon request prior to official release).

-NOTE: At the time of the initial release, some annotations in the dataset remain sequestered to support independent test and evaluation for the IARPA SMART program and potential follow-on activities.
-These will remain sequestered (and unreleased here) until they are no longer needed for sequestered testing by the program.
-Expected release is by January 2025.

 # Terminology

 - **Observation**: